Geoff Law published New Adani mine project puts remote Indian villages at the coalface in Blog 2021-09-15 09:02:20 +1000

 ‘The land-acquisition processes have been marked by forgery, lies and intimidation,’ Ramjeevan told IndiaSpend in 2019.
 ‘There has to be some accountability for this.’

 On 5 June 2021, World Environment Day, Gautam Adani tweeted in favour of clean, green energy, pledging to accelerate its development.
 On the face of it, this is a positive statement.
 Dig a little deeper, however, and you find unadulterated greenwash.

 The Adani Group is wedded to coal.
 It is investing in new coal mines, new coal power stations, new markets for coal-fired power, and new infrastructure for transporting coal.
 It is doing so in Australia, India and Bangladesh.
 This comes on top of the Group’s set of coal mines and coal power stations that are already operating in Indonesia and India.
 Adani is also participating in the Indian Government’s auction of coal blocks, a process aimed at encouraging the exploitation and burning of India’s extensive untapped reserves of coal.

-The Group operates coal power station whose capacity exceeds 12 GW.
+The Group operates coal power stations whose capacity exceeds 12 GW.
 Another 7 GW of coal-fired capacity are in the pipeline.
 Coal mines operated by Adani extract 25 million tonnes of coal each year.
 An addition of 75-125 million tonnes per annum from new mines (including the infamous Carmichael mine in Queensland) is proposed.
 The Adani Group is investing in new coal-transport infrastructure across India and in Queensland.

 Adani’s proposed Carmichael coal mine in Queensland is notorious.
 But this is just one of the Adani Group’s multitude of coal-based enterprises.
 The list below is not necessarily comprehensive: